utchayy/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that switches the current user to the user betty
+Ascript that switches the current user to the user betty